finbourne/lusid-sdk-java/sdk/docs/TransactionConfigurationApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // TransactionConfigurationApi apiInstance = apiFactory.build(TransactionConfigurationApi.class);

         TransactionConfigurationApi apiInstance = ApiFactoryBuilder.build(fileName).build(TransactionConfigurationApi.class);
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the transaction types.
 Defaults   to returning the latest versions if not specified.
         String scope = "default"; // String | The scope in which the side exists.
 When not supplied the scope is 'default'. try {
+            // uncomment the below to set overrides at the request level
+            // Map<String, List<TransactionType>> result = apiInstance.listTransactionTypes(asAt, scope).execute(opts);

             Map<String, List<TransactionType>> result = apiInstance.listTransactionTypes(asAt, scope).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {